microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 #### Scenario: Mixed Elevation

+With the ability for window processes to connect to other pre-existing content processes, we can now also support mixed elevation scenarios as well.

+If a user requests a new elevated tab from an otherwise unelevated window, we can use UAC to create a new, elevated WP, and "move" all the current tabs to that WP, as well as the new elevated client.
+Now, the WP is elevated, preventing it from input injection, but still contains all the previously existing tabs.
+The original WP can now be discarded, as the new elevated WP will pretend to be the original window.

+We would probably want to provide some additional configuration options here as
+well:
+* Users will most likely want to be able to specify that a given profile should always run elevated.
+  - We should also provide some argument to the `NewTerminalArgs` (used by the `new-tab` and `split-pane` actions) to allow a user to elevate an otherwise unelevated profile.
+* We'll probably want to create new CPs in a medium-IL context by default, unless the profile or launch args otherwise indicates launching elevated.
+So a WP running elevated would still create unelevated profiles by default.
+* Currently, if a user launches the terminal as an administrator, then _all_ of their tabs run elevated.
+We'll probably want to provide a similar configuration as well.
+Maybe if a WP is initially launched as elevated (rather than inheriting from an existing session), then it could either:
+  - default all future connections it creates to elevated connections
+  - assume the _first_ tab (or all the terminals created by the startup commandline) should be elevated, but then subsequent connections would default to unelevated processes.

+It's a long-standing platform bug that you cannot use drag-and-drop in elevated scenarios.
+This unfortunately means that elevated WPs will _not_ be able to tear tabs out into their own windows.
+Even tabs that only contain unelevated CPs in them will not be able to be torn out, because the drag-and-drop service is fundamentally incapable of connecting to elevated windows.

+We should probably have a discussion about what happens when the last elevated CP in an elevated WP is closed.
+If an elevated WP doesn't have any remaining elevated CPs, then it should be able to revert to an unelevated WP.
+Should we do this?
+There's likely some visual flickering that will happen as we re-create the new window process, so maybe it would be unappealing to users.
+However, there's also the negative side effect that come from elevated windows (the aformentioned lack of drag/drop), so maybe users will want to return to the more permissive unelevated WP.

+This is one section where unfortunately I don't have a working prototype yet.
+From my research, an elevated process cannot simply `create_instance` a class that's hosted by an unelevated process.
+However, after proposing this idea to the broad C++/WinRT discussion alias, no one on that thread immediately shot down the idea as being impossible or terrible from a security perspective, so I believe that it _will_ be possible.
+We still need to do some research on the actual mechanisms for some token impersonation.

 ### Monarch and Servant Processes

 With the current design, it's easy to connect many content processes to a window